 “The new logo has a heavier, bold look with a geometric sans-serif treatment.”
-This is what Bloomberg’s Rob Walker wrote about the newly redesigned Burberry logo.
-He could, however, actually be discussing any number of recently (and relatively recently) revamped logos – from Balenciaga and Berluti to Saint Laurent and Rimowa.
-As part of a larger trend in branding, or better yet, blanding, a growing number of high fashion and luxury brands – and other consumer goods and tech companies, as well – are looking to spartan logos, which are “designed not to stand out at all, but to blend in.”
+This is what Bloomberg’s Rob Walker wrote about the redesigned logo that Burberry debuted in August 2018.
+While Walker was specifically addressing the polarizing logo of the then-162-year-old British brand, he actually could have been discussing any number of recently (and relatively recently) revamped logos – from Balenciaga and Berluti to Saint Laurent and Rimowa.
+As part of a larger trend in branding, or better yet, blanding, a growing number of high fashion and luxury companies – and other consumer goods and tech companies, as well – are looking to spartan logos “designed not to stand out at all, but to blend in.”

-From a legal perspective, one of the key concerns when it comes to rebranding is the potential loss of trademark rights in a prior logo or specified stylization of a word mark.
-After all, trademark rights are amassed and maintained in many jurisdictions, including the U.S., as a result of actual – and consistent – use of a mark.
-As such, discontinued use of a stylized brand name or logo could give rise to complications even when a brand maintains registrations for such marks.
+From a legal point of view, one of the key concerns when it comes to rebranding is the potential relinquishment of trademark rights in a prior logo or specified stylization of a word mark.
+Trademark rights are amassed and maintained in many jurisdictions, including the U.S., as a result of actual – and consistent – use of a mark.
+As such, the discontinuation of a stylized brand name or logo could give rise to complications (including in the event that a company attempts to enforce its right by way of infringement actions and/or oppositions) even when a brand maintains registrations for such marks.

 This issue is “particularly relevant if that previously-held logo was used for an extended duration, and was recognized and beloved by consumers,” as Sterne Kessler’s Ivy Estoesta and Monica Talley have noted.
 “At issue in such a scenario will be the need to establish trademark rights and consumer recognition from scratch in a new logo, which will take time and resources, and will also require ensuring that the new logo does not infringe any other parties’ already-existing marks.”

-As such, “Companies that wish to refresh their branding but benefit from the goodwill surrounding a prior mark should consider modifications that update – but do not completely change – the commercial impression of the brand.”
-In such a scenario, “a brand owner may be able to rely on the doctrine of ‘tacking’ in a later procurement or infringement matter, which allows a trademark user to ‘clothe a new mark with the priority position of an older mark.'”
+Against that background, “Companies that wish to refresh their branding but benefit from the goodwill surrounding a prior mark should consider modifications that update – and thus, do not completely change – the commercial impression of the brand.”
+In such a scenario, “A brand owner may be able to rely on the doctrine of ‘tacking’ in a later procurement or infringement matter, which allows a trademark user to ‘clothe a new mark with the priority position of an older mark.'”
 While this “sounds simple in theory,” Estoesta and Talley caution brands, noting that the application of the doctrine “is more challenging because the determination of legal equivalency depends on whether the two marks ‘create the same, continuing commercial impression such that the consumer would consider them both the same mark,’ as the Federal Circuit stated in In re Dial-A-Mattress Operating Corp.“

-At the same time, it could be argued that brands actually stand to increase the strength of – and the scope of protection for – their marks by adopting this less-is-more approach.
-As London-based intellectual property lawyer Birgit Clark told TFL, a brand “should always try to register a plain word trademark.”
+The flip-side here is that the overarching trend of blending may actually help companies to secure more robust rights in their valuable brands marks.
+It could be argued that brands stand to increase the strength of – and the scope of protection for – their marks by adopting such a less-is-more approach.
+As London-based trademark attorney Birgit Clark told TFL, a brand “should always try to register a plain word trademark.”
 That way, she says, the distinctiveness of the mark “will rest on the word(s) rather than any stylization of those words.”